MahmudAhmed/HalalTable/README.md

 ### Pre-requisites

-Postgres Database is required for OpenKitchen to operate correctly.
+Postgres Database is required for HalalTables to operate correctly.

 ### Setting up
 Please run the following commands: